fermyon/http-auth-middleware/README.md

 - Install latest [Spin](https://github.com/fermyon/spin)

 - Create a [GitHub App](https://github.com/settings/apps/new).
-The callback URL should be `http://127.0.0.1:3000/login/callback`.
+Set the callback URL to `http://127.0.0.1:3000/login/callback`.
 Accept defaults and input dummy values for the rest of the fields.
     - Save the Client ID
     - Generate a new Client Secret and save that as well

 ### Build the components and run the demo